A-n-d-y/ReactParallaxDemo/README.md

 ## Thoughts

 -   Not sold on the idea the user has to click a button to auto scroll to the bottom, to then scroll up.
-Maybe this should have just been a keyframe animation instead; The loading screen may help with this a bit.
+Maybe this should have just been a keyframe animation instead; the loading screen may help with this a bit.
 -   The parallax configuration seems basic, I wasn't able to see an easy way of introducing horizontal parallax layers within the vertical parallax.
 I'm sure with more time, I'd find a solution to this.